joshuahigginson1/DevOps_Assessment_2/README.md

 ### Database Structure

+For this project, I wanted to ensure that the data within my database was stored in a robust and redundant manner.

-I first approached my database wanting to run it as a container from within our swarm.
+I first approached MySQL, wanting to run it as a container from within our swarm.
 The Dockerfile for running a mySQL container is as follows: